bsurry/TakeHomeBethSurry/README.md

   - I would create custom scripts that include the env file required so we can run the right env command in CI
   - I would record trace file on for only retries (saves resources)
   - I would probably make the retries be only 1 (current default is 2).
 I havent found a lot of need to retry 2x
+  - We will also need a way to save the secret `APP_ID` somewhere in CI - in pipeline secrets itself or some other secret store.
+Note I have not done this so the API tests fail in the pipeline in my repo.
 - How would you isolate flaky tests or diagnose failures?
   - Using a dashboard watch for tests that fail inconsistantly
   - gather up example trace files of both passed and failed
   - dig in and see what you find
-  - helps if you can line the timing up with other observability tools like Datadog
+  - helps if you can line the timing up of failures with other observability tools like Datadog
 - What tools would you integrate for reporting, alerts, or observability?
   - In my previous role I had a lot of success with a test dash in datadog.
 The really nice this is to be able to line up test runs with other observable things in DD, allowing us to get a full context of the system under test at the time of the failure
   - From CI I would include some kind of slack alerts.
 If our test suite is very solid I would send it to a general broadcast channel.
 If we are just setting up and learning about it I would sent it to a test team internal channel to observe until its ready for prime time.
+  - I have also use allure reports in the past and they are nice out of the box, but I liked our custom datadog dash better

 ## Specifications (for reference)
 Part 1: Backend Automation